shakfu/py-js/README.md

 ### Attributes & Infrastructure

+- [ ] add script to install python packages and then remove the cache and `_vendor` libraries of the installer which are large.

 - [ ] add set/get for attributes as appropriate to trigger actions or methods calls after changes (NO REASON for using this found so far)